shossa3/AmpML/README.md

 The output layer will have 6 nodes (num_labels) which matches the number of possible classifications.
 The activation is for the output layer is softmax.
 Softmax makes the output sum up to 1 so the output can be interpreted as probabilities.
 The model will then make its prediction based on which option has the highest probability.

+# Training

+The data is split into training and testing sets.
+Using the train_test_split function from Scikit.
+The adam optimizer is used to adapt the learning rate of the stochastic gradient descent.

 Spectogram of MFCCs:
 ![Figure_1](https://github.com/user-attachments/assets/1ae3485a-fa1e-428c-940d-21824bbf3250)